Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Is there a cluster in front of Westerlund 1?

 \section{Is there a cluster in front of Westerlund~1?}

 The nature of the BG is an open question.
 The open cluster vandenBergh-Hagen~197 \citep[MWSC~2458; BH~197;][]{vdbh75} is catalogued to lie in the Northern part (in Galactic coordinates) of the area occupied by the BG.
 Catalogue data for this object show disparate values for the basic physical properties.
 While the two studies that have recently estimated the distance and age of this cluster coincide \citep{kharchenko13,dias14} in placing it between 1.6 and 2~kpc and assign a similar extinction, $E(B-V) \sim1$, they differ widely in the estimation of age: \citet{kharchenko13} dates it close to 1~Ga, while \citet{Dias2002} give 30~Ma, which seems more compatible with the colour observed for the BG.

-With this information, we can speculate that the area west of Wd~1, at least within the radius of $12\arcmin$ chosen for this study may contain a star formation region with a minimum size of 9~pc, which includes the cluster BH~197 surrounded by a halo of low-density blue stars at an average distance of 2~kpc.
+With this information, we can speculate that the area west of Wd~1, at least within the radius of $12\arcmin$ chosen for this study, may contain a star formation region with a minimum size of 9~pc, which includes the cluster BH~197 surrounded by a halo of low-density blue stars at an average distance of 2~kpc.

 The membership analysis performed by \citet{sampedro17}, based on UCAC4 \citep{zacharias13} data, and on the previous work by \citet{dias14}, selects a set of 274 members (considered as such by the four methods used in that work) within a radius of $4\arcmin$ around the coordinates of the cluster centre given by \citet{kharchenko13}.

 Of the 274 BH~197 members catalogued by \cite{sampedro17}, 253 are in our initial catalogue.
 The $G$\ vs\ $(BP-RP)$ CMD and proper-motion VPD drawn with $Gaia$~EDR3 data for this sample show distributions far away from those expected for a stellar cluster.
 The CMD presents different sub-groupings at different colour ranges that cannot be explained by a stellar system with a single stellar population, even advocating a very complicated extinction pattern.
 The same can be said for its distribution in proper motion space.
 Members span more than 10 mas/a along the main axis, and are far from resembling what is expected for a star cluster at the distance of 2~kpc.
 Thus, we conclude that BH~197 cannot be considered an open cluster in the classical sense of the term, but rather, in the best event, a subregion of a larger star-forming region that could extend beyond 9 pc, this lower limit being defined by the sampling radius of our data.